kubernetes-hy/kubernetes-hy.github.io/data/part-2/4-statefulsets-and-jobs.md

 ## Jobs and CronJobs ##

-_Job_ resource is used to run a container that has an end state once.
-The status of a job is saved so that they can be monitored after the execution has ended.
-Jobs can be configured so that it runs multiple instances of the same task in concurrently, sequentially and until a set number of successful completions have been achieved.
+[Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) resource is used to run workloads that are not continuous services, but are supposed to run from start to end.
+The status of a job is saved so that it can be monitored after the execution has ended.
+Jobs can be configured so that they run multiple instances of the same task concurrently, sequentially and until a set number of successful completions have been achieved.

 An example use case for jobs would be creating backups from a database.
-Our _Job_ will use environment value URL as the url from which the dump is created and pass it along to a storage server.
-Our database will be postgres and the tool for creating a backup is pg_dump.
+Our _Job_ will use the environment value URL as the url from which the dump is created and pass it along to a storage server.
+Our database will be Postgres and the tool for creating a backup is [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html).
 Now we just need to do the coding.
 A simple bash script should be enough.

 ```bash
 #!/usr/bin/env bash